 Photographers love Pfeiffer Beach, especially at sunset.
 During the few weeks of the year (in winter) when sunlight streams through the hole in Keyhole Rock just right, you will see tons of photographers here, hoping to get that perfect photo.

 To get to Pfeiffer Beach, take Sycamore Canyon Road off Highway One.
 If you are driving south, it is a hard right turn.
 The road is not signposted, so note its location (second right turn after Big Sur Station heading south) and keep a sharp eye out for a yellow sign saying “Narrow Road.”

-Sycamore Canyon Road is one lane (with turnouts to allow for passing) and generally not in the best of shape.
-Be prepared for a bumpy 2-mile ride down to the parking lot.
+Sycamore Canyon Road is one lane (with turnouts to allow for passing).
+Be prepared for a windy 2-mile ride down to the parking lot.
 RVs and trailers are not permitted on this road.
 After rain, the road may be impassable on account of flooding.

 There is a parking fee for Pfeiffer Beach.
 Parking is limited, and you will be turned away if the lot is full, so arrive early for the best chance of a spot.

 Located along Highway One a few miles south of Carmel-by-the-Sea, Point Lobos State Reserve is one of the most scenic state parks in all of California.
 Among the top sights in Point Lobos is China Cove, a gorgeous sheltered cove with jade-green waters and a sandy beach.